 However, sometimes a patient’s symptoms will gradually grow worse, be extreme in presentation, or become debilitating.
 In this instance, more involved treatments will be considered.
 This can come in two forms: intrusive open back surgery or minimally invasive endoscopic spine surgery.
 During open back surgery, the surgeon will typically remove the bulging disc in its entirety, and fuse the affected vertebrae together.
 With open back surgery, however, the patient incurs massive collateral tissue damage and the recovery and rehabilitation process are quite lengthy.

-Endoscopic spine surgery at Laser Spine Institute (LSI), on the other hand, removes the portion of the bulging disc through a tiny incision with a computer-assisted, state-of-the-art gentle laser in a procedure known as a percutaneous endoscopic discectomy.
+Endoscopic spine surgery at Laser Spine Institute (LSI), on the other hand, removes the portion of the bulging disc through a tiny incision with a computer-assisted, state-of-the-art gentle laser in a procedure known as an endoscopic discectomy.
 This outpatient procedure decompresses the nerves surrounding the bulging disc and doesn’t require nearly as much rehabilitation or recuperation as traditional open back surgery.

 If you are considering your treatment options for a bulging disc, contact the medical professionals at LSI today.
 We are happy to provide you with a free review of your MRI or CT scan, and give you the information you need to make an informed decision about your treatment.